 With the growing popularity of virtual reality, more and more companies are considering using this technology for training.
 However, there is a wide range of VR headsets on the market, which can make it difficult to choose the right one for your company.
 The first thing to consider is the type of training content you want to use.
-If you plan to create 3D simulations, you'll need a headset that supports that functionality.
+If you plan to create 3D simulations, you will need a headset that supports this feature (which is the case for most recent headsets like Meta's Quest 2).
 Similarly, if you plan to use immersive content, you'll need a headset that offers good resolution and a wide field of view.
 In short, the choice must be strategic.

 There are several types of VR headsets, including standalone headsets, PC headsets and mobile headsets.
 Standalone headsets, like the Oculus Quest, are all-in-one and do not require a PC or smartphone to operate.
 PC headsets, like the HTC Vive, are connected to a computer and offer a more immersive VR experience through the power of the PC.
-Mobile headsets, like the Samsung Gear VR, are compatible with some smartphones and offer a less immersive VR experience than PC headsets.
+Mobile headsets are compatible with some smartphones and offer a less immersive VR experience than PC headsets.